-The most critical factor for a good cup of coffee from your coffee machine is the condition the device is in.
+The most critical factor for a good cup of coffee from your coffee machine is the condition of the device.
 A dirty or rusty machine can work efficiently.
 But it can negatively influence the taste of your coffee.
 Let’s take a look at how to remove rust from the coffee pot’s hotplate.

 At some point, you may have wondered how your coffee machine works.
 The process is much simpler than it seems.
-The coffee makers sometimes know as appliances.
+The coffee makers are sometimes known as appliances.

 There are different types and models of coffee machines.
-All of them make for using with different brewing principles.
+All of them are made for use with different brewing principles.

 Today, in most coffee machines, the ground coffee is taking place in a paper or metal filter inside a funnel.
-Those funnels are now setting over a ceramic or glass coffee pot.
-Before the process, the cold water needs to add to its separate container to boil and then moves to a funnel.
+Those funnels are now sitting over a ceramic or glass coffee pot.
+Before the process, the cold water needs to be added to its separate container to boil and then moved to a funnel.